atefBB/laralara/README.md

 Typical usage (accepting the defaults) would be: `bin/laralara.sh -v -a my-app-name`, substituting your own `app-name`, of course.

 Using all the command line parameters would look something like:
-`bin/laralara.sh -v -a my-app-name --mysql-version 8.0 --php-version 7.2 -p ${HOME}/my-projects --web-rout-path /my-laravel-code-path-in-container`
+`bin/laralara.sh -v -a my-app-name --mysql-version 8.0 --php-version 7.2 -p ${HOME}/my-projects --web-root-path /my-laravel-code-path-in-container`

 **NOTE**: During the `build` events, you will see some warnings and errors; it is usually safe to ignore these, as long as the build process completes and the script doesn't exit prematurely.